Pakistan to suspend bilateral trade, 'downgrade' diplomatic relations with India over Article 370

-Among other decisions, Pakistan has also decided to observe August 15, the Indian Independence Day, as a "black day".
+The NSC has also decided to observe August 15, the Indian Independence Day, as a "black day"

 The Pakistan National Security Committee (NSC), chaired by Pakistan Prime Minister Imran Khan, decided to review bilateral arrangements with India and take the Jammu and Kashmir issue to the United Nations, including the United Nations Security Council (UNSC).

-Pakistan has also decided to call its envoy back and send the Indian ambassador back to India, CNN News18 reported.
+Pakistan has also decided to call its envoy back and send the Indian ambassador back to India.

-Among other decisions, the NSC has also decided to observe August 15, the Indian Independence Day as a "black day", the news channel has reported.
+Among other decisions, the NSC has also decided to observe August 15, the Indian Independence Day as a "black day".

 The meeting was attended by top civil and military leadership, according to reports.